vbookshelf/Thumb-Drive-App-Concept/README.md

 ## Rough Notes

 - Currently the app opens in the user's default browser.
 The app still looks like a web app.
 But, by using pywebview it's possible to give a flask app the look and feel of a native macOS app.
 No packaging needed.
-The code remains completely transparent and auditable.<br>
+The code remains completely transparent and auditable.
+Also, the app will shut down when the user closes the app window - currently the terminal must be shut down in order to stop the app.<br>
 https://github.com/r0x0r/pywebview

 - The terminal window can be collapsed or hidden by adding one of these lines to the start-mac-app.command file:<br>